Flight-Free-UK/flight_free_uk_website/source/posts/slimming-down-our-carbon-footprint.html.markdown

 ## For the last five years I’ve been obsessing about carbon emissions the way I used to obsess about calories.

- What a relief it is to stop worrying about my weight and worry about the end of the world instead!
-But I’m wondering: is counting calories to lose weight a metaphor for cutting my carbon footprint?
+I’m wondering: is counting calories to lose weight a metaphor for cutting my carbon footprint?

 Both are types of behaviour change where we trade off good behaviour against bad.
 We just can’t help ourselves.
 If I eat a pig’s trotter and mashed potatoes at lunch, I’d better have a salad for dinner.
 If I bike to work all year can I fly to New York on holiday?